matthewchang-projects/Bare-Metal-Enterprise-SOC-Detection-Engineering-Lab/README.md

 Building a production-grade detection engineering environment from bare metal surfaced several non-obvious engineering problems that vendor documentation and tutorials consistently underrepresent.

 **False positive volume at initial deployment is much higher than expected.** When Sysmon, WEF, Suricata, and Zeek were brought online simultaneously, the volume of alerts that did not represent real threats was high enough to undermine confidence in the entire pipeline.
-Detection engineering is not just rule-writing — it is a sustained process of establishing behavioral baselines first, then layering detections on top of that baseline.
+Detection engineering is not just rule-writing, it is a sustained process of establishing behavioral baselines first, then layering detections on top of that baseline.
 Deploying detection logic before baselines are stable produces noise, not signal.

 **Network time synchronization is a hard dependency, not an afterthought.** Timestamp mismatches across VMs caused correlated alerts to appear out of sequence in Splunk, making attack chain reconstruction unreliable.
 NTP enforcement via GPO across all domain-joined VMs must be validated before any detection work begins.
 A detection pipeline built on unsynchronized clocks is not a detection pipeline.